 Clinical data which is stored using SNOMED CT will use SNOMED CT concept identifiers.
 SNOMED CT Identifiers are represented as a string consisting of between 6 and 18 digits.
-Further detail can be found in the Technical Implementation Guide: http://snomed.org/tig.
+Further detail can be found in the Release File Specification: SNOMED CT Identifiers.